Furness Abbey: Access and facilities

 Furness Abbey is located off Manor Road close to Barrow's main thoroughfare, Abbey Road, which is named after the Abbey itself.
 The Abbey also lies next to the Furness Line and was served by Furness Abbey railway station until closure in 1950.
 The closest stations are now Roose and Dalton.

 English Heritage operates a small visitor centre at Furness Abbey which includes a number of stone carvings and effigies as well as a gift shop.
 It, alongside the abbey is open to the public between 10am and 6pm daily, although this is restricted to 10am to 4pm on weekends within the winter/spring season.
-Free passes are available for English Heritage members as well as local residents, while standard visitor entry in 2018 is £5.70 per adult.
-During Winter venturing into the Abbey is strongly discouraged due to the Abbey grounds being prone to flooding.
+Free passes are available for English Heritage members as well as local residents, while standard visitor entry in 2018 was £5.70 per adult.
+During winter venturing into the Abbey is strongly discouraged due to the Abbey grounds being prone to flooding.